uoch/Iventory_Management_App/README.md

 The Inventory Management App includes the following key features:

 - Inventory Tracking: Keep track of all your products and their quantities in real-time.
 The app provides a centralized database where you can easily add, edit, and remove items from your inventory.

-- Barcode Scanning: Use the app to scan barcodes or QR codes to quickly add or update items in your inventory.
-This feature saves time and reduces manual data entry errors.

 Stock Alerts: Set up custom stock alerts to receive notifications when the quantity of a particular product falls below a specified threshold.
 This helps prevent stockouts and enables timely reordering.